-Old-age pension: The pension is 26% of the insured's average monthly earnings in the last eight years plus 2% of average monthly earnings for each 12-month period of coverage exceeding 120 months, up to 80%; 30% of the insured's average quarterly earnings plus 2% for each year of coverage exceeding 60 quarters for the voluntarily insured.
+Old-age pension: 26% of the insured's average monthly earnings in the last eight years plus 2% of average monthly earnings for each 12-month period of coverage exceeding 120 months, up to 80%, is paid; 30% of the insured's average quarterly earnings plus 2% for each year of coverage exceeding 60 quarters for the voluntarily insured.

-The minimum earnings used to calculate benefits are twice the legal minimum wage.
+The minimum monthly earnings used to calculate benefits are twice the legal monthly minimum wage.

-Early pension: The pension is reduced by 5% for each year the pension is taken before age 58; age 60 if voluntarily insured.
+Early pension: The pension is reduced by 5% for each year the pension is claimed before age 58; before age 60 if voluntarily insured.

-The pension is paid quarterly.
+The pension is paid monthly.

-Old-age allowance: 52% of the legal monthly minimum wage is paid each month; 30% of the earnings used to calculate contributions for the voluntarily insured.
+Old-age allowance: 52% of the legal monthly minimum wage is paid; 30% of the earnings used to calculate contributions for the voluntarily insured.
+The allowance is paid monthly.